jermeewinn/Hexagon-Render-Test/README.md

 Notice that we are now inputing text into the Hexagon, so the Hexagon object won't be self-closing as shown earlier in this README.

-**Consider the hexagon on the left.** Centering multiple lines of text within the hexagon is going to involve a lot of trial and error.
+**Consider the hexagon on the left.</br> ** Centering multiple lines of text within the hexagon is going to involve a lot of trial and error.
 You will need to position each individual word within the hexagon based on an X/Y-axis.
 Positioning is based on the beginning of the word.
 Different sized words are going to require different X- and Y-values, so take your time to figure out what works for you.
 The code to render the hexagon on the left can be found here:

         <Hexagon
                 className='hexagon-styled'